ever-been/everDoc/src/book/markdown/deployment.md

 The exact configuration is highly dependent on the network topology.
 In the following example configuration two scenarios will be presented depending on how the cluster will be formed.

+Usually, there will be a few *DATA* nodes and as many *NATIVE* nodes running the Host Runtime service as needed.

 We will also assume that MongoDB instance is running on `mongodb.example.com`.
 All nodes must use the same *group* and *group password*.

 #### Broadcasting scenario